New Jersey Route 32

 Route 32 is an arterial state highway in Middlesex County, New Jersey, United States.
-The route is a 1.18 mi highway along Forsgate Drive that connects U.S. Route 130 (US 130) in South Brunswick Township and the New Jersey Turnpike (Interstate 95 or I-95) at exit 8A in Monroe Township.
+The route is a 1.18 mi highway along Forsgate Drive that connects U.S. Route 130 (US 130) in South Brunswick Township and the New Jersey Turnpike (Interstate 95, I-95) at exit 8A in Monroe Township.
 Despite the short length, it is an important artery that connects not only traffic between the Turnpike and US 130, but traffic to County Route 535 (CR 535).
-The right-of-way on Forsgate continues eastward as Middlesex County Route 612.
-Route 32 was first designated in 1964 along Forsgate Drive and was proposed to become part of New Jersey Route 92 along its entire alignment.
+The right-of-way on Forsgate continues eastward as County Route 612 (CR 612).
+Route 32 was first designated in 1964 along Forsgate Drive and was proposed to become part of Route 92 along its entire alignment.